 - 1. Students who enroll in a course but have "Never Attended" (in-person class) or who have not logged into the Blackboard class (for a fully-online course) by the official census date will be administratively dropped by the Admissions Office. - 2.
 Attendance is taken at the beginning of class each day.
 If you miss more than 15 minutes of class at any point during a class meeting, you are counted absent and receive 0 attendance points for that day.
-Be aware that you must be mentally present in class to be counted present for the day.
-Additionally, students who are unable to participate in discussion when called upon will receive 0 attendance points for that day. - 3.
+Be aware that you must be mentally present in class to be counted present for the day. - 3.
 Please present an official SPC notification in advance if you are going to miss class for a school-sponsored event.
 I will work with you to avoid missing any deadlines. - 4.
 It's your responsibility to drop the course if you stop attending. - 5.
 I will accommodate extenuating circumstances at my discretion.

-Late Work Policy
+Late Work Policy\

-Note that this late policy applies to major assignments only (Article Summary, Character Analysis, Annotated Bib, Research Paper Final Draft, Midterm Exam-with limits).
+\Note that this late policy applies to major assignments only (Article Summary, Character Analysis, Annotated Bib, Research Paper Final Draft, Midterm Exam-with limits).
 Late work is not accepted for any reason on all other assignments.

-- 1. If you submit after the deadline without a prior authorization for an extension, 20% is automatically deducted from your grade, and this penalty increases by 10% each day until submission.
+- If you submit after the deadline without a prior authorization for an extension, 20% is automatically deducted from your grade, and this penalty increases by 10% each day until submission.
 Major assignments will not be accepted more than one week after the deadline. - 2.
 If technical difficulties prevent you from submitting a major assignment, email me and attach the assignment or document the issue including a timestamp.
 This may help avoid late penalties in the event of technical difficulties, but you're expected to upload the final draft appropriately after technical issues are resolved.
 I will not grade assignments sent via email.